-What Can a Handyman Do in Garden City, Michigan?
+What Can a Handyman Do Without a License in Garden City, Michigan?

 In Michigan, most "handyman" work is legal without a state contractor license as long as you do NOT hold yourself out as a residential builder/maintenance & alteration contractor and you stay within Michigan’s small-job exemption (commonly $600 or less including labor + materials per job) and do not perform regulated trades.
 Garden City (Wayne County) may still require a local business license/registration, and almost all meaningful construction work can still trigger building permits even when a state license is not required.